BRENNS/React-Tailwincss/README.md

 We will start with a simple box on a red background

-- First of all you have to put a red background color for you entire page.
+- First of all you have to put a background color for you entire page.

 - Now create a form with a height of 700px and a width of 500px with a white background color.

-- You can center it by using flex proprietie.
+- You can center it by using the flex property.

 # Step 2